williamgilpin/cphy/README.md

 If you find any errors or typos, please open an issue or submit a correction as a pull request on [GitHub](https://github.com/williamgilpin/cphy/).

-For students, course-related questions are best posted on GitHub as [Discussions](https://github.com/williamgilpin/cphy/discussions) or Issues on [the course repository](https://github.com/williamgilpin/cphy/); for other issues, I be reached via [email](mailto:wgilpin@[saxetu%20spelled%20backwards].edu)
+For students, course-related questions are best posted on GitHub as [Discussions](https://github.com/williamgilpin/cphy/discussions) or Issues on [the course repository](https://github.com/williamgilpin/cphy/); for other issues, I can be reached via [email](mailto:wgilpin@[saxetu%20spelled%20backwards].edu)